 - Dinner should be eaten within 2-3 hours after late afternoon snacks.
 Dinner food is similar to lunch food but not as extreme.

 - Dinner food should be balanced with protein, complex carbohydrates and good fats.
 Brown rice, wheat bread, nuts and pasta are great examples.
 For meat, salmon and chicken breast (skinless) are good too.
 For desserts, eat fruits and vegetables to replenish your body with essential vitamins, minerals and fiber.

 5. Late Night Snack: Around 9:00 P.M. or an hour before bed

 - Late night snacks should be low in calories and high in nutrients.
 Fresh fruits and vegetables, and low-fat yogurt are good examples of late night snacks.
 For drinks, avoid coffee and energy drinks, instead drink a glass of fresh filtered water or organic juice.
-Please visit this page for healthy snacks and this page for organic juice mix.

 Eating five small meals a day is better than eating three big meals, because the smaller meals are easier to digest, and your blood sugar will stay more constant through out the day.
 This will help prevent fatigue, heartburn and spikes in blood sugar levels.
 Eating smaller meal is also great for weight management and energy endurance.
 When choosing food for health, it is best to choose organic food instead of conventional food.
 Also, drink six to eight cups of fresh filtered water to prevent dehydration.
-A water purification system you should have is the Berkey Water Purification System because it is great for home use and emergency situations.
+A water purification system you should have is the Berkey Water Purification System, because it is great for home use and emergency situations.